 Contents:

-We’ve put together a list of the best trading apps in the UK.
-These are our top ten trading apps for buying, selling and holding stocks and shares, bonds, index funds, exchange-traded funds (ETFs), exchange-traded commodities (ETCs), real estate investment trusts (REITs), contracts for difference (CFDs), and other trading products.
+Use the filters below to quickly locate the best UK stockbrokers for buying and selling stocks and shares, exchange-traded funds (ETFs), exchange-traded commodities (ETCs), investment trusts (ITs), contracts for difference (CFDs), foreign exchange (forex), options, and other trading products.

-Please remember that when you trade, your capital is at risk.
+Please keep in mind that when you trade, your capital is at risk.
+The fees below are not exhaustive–other fees apply.
 ISA, pension, and tax rules also apply.

-The trading apps listed below are authorised and regulated by the UK’s financial watchdog, the Financial Conduct Authority (FCA).
+The platforms below are authorised and regulated by the UK’s financial watchdog, the Financial Conduct Authority (FCA).

-Here are the best trading apps in the UK:
+Here are the best trading platforms in the UK:

 eToro Logo